GAMformer: Bridging Tabular Foundation Models and Interpretable Machine Learning: GAMformer

 \section{GAMformer}

 We first provide a high-level overview of how GAMformer works before delving into the details of each of its components.
-GAMformer follows a two-step approach that first fits a GAM on training data $\Dtrain$ and then predicts on test data $\xtest$, as illustrated in Figure~\ref{fig:GAMformer_overview}.
-Initially, a transformer estimates shape functions using ICL on the training dataset $\Dtrain$.
-Next, predictions are computed by aggregating the shape function values for each test data point $\xtest$.
+GAMformer follows a differentiable two-step approach, as illustrated in Figure~\ref{fig:GAMformer_overview}.
+First, a transformer estimates shape functions using ICL on the training dataset $\Dtrain$.
+Next, using the shape function, we make predictions for each test data point $\xtest$.
 This methodology replaces the traditional data fitting process of GAM variants with a single forward pass of a pre-trained transformer model, eliminating the need for optimization and regularization hyperparameters.
 We now describe each model component in more detail.